 When the houses were completed, Henry Atkins and his wife, Elizabeth Cummings (Gay) Atkins, made 4 Arlington their home, and William R. Lawrence and his wife, Susan Coombs (Dana) Lawrence, made 7 Arlington their home.
 Pursuant to their agreement, the partners sold 6 Arlington to William Carpenter and Horace Jenkins on July 19.
 1861, and they sold it to Josiah G. Abbott on August 31, 1861.
 Seth Simmons sold 5 Arlington to John Chandler on March 1, 1862.

 Peleg Chandler and his partners subdivided the remainder of their parcel, with a frontage of 75 feet on Marlborough, into four lots.
 On April 10, 1862, they sold the lot furthest east, with a frontage of 25 feet, to Samuel Perkins, a carpenter and builder, who built 1 Marlborough for speculative sale.
 In 1862, they entered into an agreement with architect and building contractor Charles K. Kirby to build three houses on the remaining 50 feet of their land at 3-5-7-Marlborough, for speculative sale.
 They sold the land to him on March 9, 1863, as the houses were nearing completion, and he then resold them to individual purchasers.

 Central Parcels.
-The remainder of the block, with a frontage of 421 feet on Marlborough, was composed of 17 parcels, all of which were acquired from George Goss on November 6, 1858, by nine different purchasers:
+The remainder of the block, with a frontage of 421 feet on Marlborough, was composed of 17 parcels, all of which George Goss sold on November 6, 1858, to nine different purchasers.

-He sold Lot 1 (at the corner of Berkeley) to Peleg W. Chandler; Lot 2 by George H. Peters (who also bought Lot 6); Lot 3 by Samuel K. Williams (who also bought Lot 7); Lot 4 by Solomon Piper; Lot 5 to Charles Stratton; Lot 6 to George H. Peters; Lot 7 to Samuel K. Williams; Lot 8 to Sampson Reed; Lots 9,10, and 11 to Theophilus Parsons; Lots 12, 13, and 14 to Ebenezer R. Hoar; and Lots 15, 16, and 17 to George Bigelow.
+He sold Lot 1 (at the corner of Berkeley) to Peleg W. Chandler; Lot 2 to George H. Peters (who also bought Lot 6); Lot 3 to Samuel K. Williams (who also bought Lot 7); Lot 4 to Solomon Piper; Lot 5 to Charles Stratton; Lot 6 to George H. Peters; Lot 7 to Samuel K. Williams; Lot 8 to Sampson Reed; Lots 9,10, and 11 to Theophilus Parsons; Lots 12, 13, and 14 to Ebenezer R. Hoar; and Lots 15, 16, and 17 to George Bigelow.

 Building Restrictions in Original Land Deeds